-[a] This is a PSU award under the SFNC 2015 Incentive Plan.
-The performance metrics applicable to this grant are core earnings per share during 2022 and total shareholder return during the three-year performance period (2020-2022) compared to a peer group.
+(a) This is a PSU award under the 2015 Incentive Plan.
+The performance metrics applicable to this grant are average core return on average assets, average core return on tangible common equity, and total shareholder return, each during the three-year performance period (2021-2023) on a relative basis (as compared against other banks in the KBW Regional Banking Index).
 The shares earned, if any, will be issued promptly after the Compensation Committee certifies the performance results achieved.

-[b] This RSU award vests in three substantially equal annual installments on February 27, 2021, 2022, and 2023
+(b) This RSU award vests in three substantially equal annual installments on April 22, 2022, 2023, and 2024.